 - Phone autocorrect — AI predicts what you are typing and fixes mistakes.

-In business, AI can do much more: answer phone calls, schedule client appointments, respond to repetitive questions, send appointment reminders, and process email inquiries.
+In business, AI can do much more: answer phone calls, capture customer requests, respond to repetitive questions, email your team a summary of every call, and process email inquiries.
 And all of this happens automatically, 24 hours a day, 7 days a week.

 Why does this matter right now?
 Because your competitors are already starting to adopt it.
 2026 trends show that businesses integrating AI into customer service handle 30-40% more clients on average without hiring additional staff.